MellowNight/MellowNight.github.io/_posts/2023-01-10-firstpost.md

 ### Setting up nested paging

-Nested paging/AMD RVI adds a second layer of paging that translates guest physical addresses to host physical addresses.
-ForteVisor's nested page tables are setup with identity mapping to create 1:1 translations between guest and host physical addresses.
+Nested paging/AMD RVI adds a second layer of paging that translates gPA (guest physical address) to hPA (host physical address). gPA are identity mapped to hPA with ForteVisor's nested page table setup.

 A lot of magic can be done by manipulating NPT entries, such as hiding memory, hiding hooks, isolating memory spaces, etc. Think outside of the box :)

-Here's the steps to set up an identity mapped nested paging directory:
+Here's the steps to set up an nested paging directory for identity mapping:

-1. Obtain the system physical memory ranges with MmGetPhysicalMemoryRanges.
+1. Obtain physical memory ranges with MmGetPhysicalMemoryRanges.
 2. Allocate a page for npml4/nCR3
-3. For each system physical page, do a page walk into the npml4, using the bits of the physical page address as indicies into the nested page tables.
-For each nested paging level, we check the target NPT entry's present bit.
-If present, we allocate a new table; otherwise, we use the existing table pointed to by the nPTE PFN.
+3. Do a page walk into the nCR3 directory using each physical page address.
+For each nested paging level, we check the indexed NPT entry's present bit.
+If present == 0, we use the existing table pointed to by NPT entry's PFN; otherwise, we allocate a new table for the PFN
-4. At the final level, set nPTE->PFN to the guest page frame itself.
-Boom, we've created 1:1 guest->host physical address translation
+4. At the last level, point nPTE->PFN to the physical page address itself.
+Boom, we've created 1:1 gPA->hPA mapping for a page

-picture:
+*This is basically the same concept as normal virtual->physical paging lol*